-The A-SIG and the A-Classic SIG teach similar skills with similar curricula, but the A-Classic will push you harder and faster than the A-SIG.
+The A-SIG and the A-Classic SIG teach similar skills with similar curricula, but the A-Classic will push you harder and faster than the A-SIG, as well as being two weeks longer.
 Many A-SIG leaders are graduates or past leaders of the A-Classic, and many A-SIG graduates continue with the A-Classic as a sort of 'second year' of the program, refining and perfecting group cycling skills.
 Both programs require great athletic conditioning, but the A-Classic generally requires more frequent and intense mid-week training and its routes are often longer and more difficult.